ObserveRTC/client-monitor-js/README.md

     /**
      * By setting it, the monitor calls the added statsCollectors periodically
      * and pulls the stats.
      *
-     * DEFAULT: undefined
+     * DEFAULT: 5000
      */
     collectingPeriodInMs: 5000,

     /**
-     * By setting it, the monitor make samples periodically.
+     * By setting this, the observer makes samples after n number or collected stats.
      *
+     * For example if the value is 10, the observer makes a sample after 10 collected stats (in every 10 collectingPeriodInMs).
+     *
-     * DEFAULT: undefined
+     * DEFAULT: 1
      */
-    samplingPeriodInMs: 10000,

-    /**
-     * This is the interval the monitor periodically checks
-     * if collecting or sampling action should be invoked or not.
-     *
-     * DEFAULT: if collecting or sampling period is set the default value is 1000, otherwise it's undefined */
-    tickingTimeInMs: 10000,
+    samplingTick: 1,
 };
 ```